 In Boston, the three main places to look for Japanese lessons are Japanese cultural institutions in the city, local universities and colleges, and online.

 Two main Japanese culture organizations provide Boston residents with the opportunity to connect with Japanese heritage and culture.
 The Japan Society of Boston as well as Showa Boston are the most popular of these types of institutions.
 Through these organizations, you can participate in yearly cultural events, as well as language exchange programs and Japanese lessons.

 You can also take Japanese classes if you are enrolled in a university.
 Universities such as Boston College, Northeastern University, and Harvard all offer college credit for Japanese classes taken on campus.
 Some of the schools, like Boston College, allow students to study abroad through exchange programs in Japan at schools such as Waseda University and Sofia University, both with campuses in Tokyo.

 If you are hoping to take Japanese lessons at any of those universities, it is suggested that you take a placement test to correctly identify what class you should be going into as there are multiple levels of the skill taught throughout different courses.

 These universities not only offer language classes but some courses even focus on Japanese literature and history.

-If you’re not interested in group classes provided by cultural centers or local universities, you might be more interested in taking Japanese lessons with a private teacher.
+If you’re not interested in group classes provided by cultural centres or local universities, you might be more interested in taking Japanese lessons with a private teacher.
 Taking private classes can offer students more flexibility and attention.
 Read about where and how to find Japanese tutors in Boston, here on Superprof.